 "Incomplete" means that the student has done passing work in the course, but some part, for good reason, has not been completed.
-Failure to make up the omitted work satisfactorily within the first nine weeks of the next semester in the University converts the grade to "F."
+Failure to make up the omitted work satisfactorily within the first nine weeks of the following semester converts the grade to "F."